 May 13, 2011 – Detroit, MI WYCD-FM Downtown Hoedown View the full image gallery here.

 Once again, I had the opportunity to hang out with my son and the rest of the Joe Nichols band and crew during a recent show in Ohio.
 Sure, I enjoyed visiting with everyone and shooting the concert.
-But I was also asked to shoot a few artist endorsement photos with several of the band and crew with various pieces of gear that they use.
-These photos are typically used on a manufacturer’s website or in printed catalogs, showcasing their product being used by a touring musician.
-I had done a couple of these (Egnater Amplification and Flatline Guitars) during my last hang with the JN gang and they were received quite well.
+But I was also asked to shoot a few artist endorsement photos with several of the band and crew and various pieces of gear that they use. … Continue readingEndorsement-Mania!!

 This year, Father’s Day was extra-special for me.
 I received a gift no amount of money could ever buy.
 Of course, 4 years of tuition payments to Belmont University didn’t hurt.

 Joe Nichols – Whiskey Dick’s – November, 2009 – Images by Jon Diener On a beautiful Indian Summer day in November of 2009, I made the 2.5 hr. drive to Columbus to hang with my acquaintances in the Joe Nichols entourage and shoot their live show.
 The venue was a small club there called Whiskey Dick’s, with far too little

 OK, I know that in the last post, I said that was the end of the story.
 And quite honestly, I thought it was.
 Last Thursday evening, I received an email from someone asking if they could use one of my Joe Nichols photos for a magazine.
 They had received a link to a small online image gallery from Joe’s